The film is a throwback to another age — clunky, ham-fisted, creepy even.

 It ushered in a shift of the use of blacks in advertising from objects to targeted subjects.
 Suddenly, nannies became party hostesses, and shuffling butlers became sweater-wearing Dads who relaxed at home with a pipe and a martini.
 Black celebrities also benefited, with stars like Jackie Robinson, Sammy Davis, Jr, Dorothy Dandridge and Nat King Cole getting the lion’s share of endorsement deals for everything from beer to TV sets.

 It also made Johnson very wealthy.
 As the advertisers got bigger, so did the money, giving Johnson the room to expand to other business ventures.
-One major advertiser, Chrysler, would eventually make Johnson its first African American board member (along with 21st Century Fox, Zenith and Continental Bank), an interesting sidebar given the recent appointment of his daughter, Linda Johnson Rice, as the first black board member of Tesla.
+One major advertiser, Chrysler, would eventually make Johnson its first African American board member, along with 21st Century Fox, Zenith and Continental Bank.

 Advertisers who said “no” helped Johnson as well.
 He profited from the launch of subscription record and book clubs when larger companies chose not to advertise.
-More famously, the refusal of big makeup companies to develop products for black women sparked Johnson to launch Fashion Fair Cosmetics.
+More famously, the refusal of big makeup companies to develop products for black women sparked Johnson to launch the once hugely successful launch Fashion Fair Cosmetics.

 Whether Johnson is hero or villain in this scenario depends on how you view it.